corejourney/core-blog/content/about/_index.md

 > __major?__

-health sciences, going into a medical profession
+health sciences, trying to become a pharmacist
 ____

-### hobbies and stuff that i like
+### stuff that i like doing

 ㅤ

 - **Reading:** self explanatory I guess.
 I enjoy both non fiction and fiction.
 List of books I own [here!!!](/library)

 - **Language Learning:** I learn Chinese to not be a family embarassment and Korean because I thought the characters look cool once (true story)
+	- I would love to start another language.
+Maybe Latin or Japanese?

 - **Music:** I like distracting myself with music.
 I don't have a favourite music artist because I'm a coward that can't commit, but my top listened in 2024 was: